avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Each of the two chromosomes of *V. cholerae* includes many hundred of genes.
 Each gene comprises a segment of its DNA, typically hundreds or thousands of base-pairs in length.
-A very common type of gene is a protein-coding gene, which is a stretch of DNA which encodes (specifies the production of) particular proteins.
+A very common type of gene is a protein-coding gene, which is a stretch of DNA which encodes (specifies the production of) a particular protein.
 For example, *ctxA* and *ctxB* are two *V. cholerae* genes that encode the CtxA and CtxB proteins, the two proteins that form cholera toxin.
 In total the two *V. cholerae* chromosomes contain almost 4000 protein-coding genes in a typical isolate from the 7PET lineage (`Heidelberg et al 2000`_).